ltw-webdev-5/curriculum/buying-a-domain-and-email.md

     before: |
       Go to [**FastMail**](https://www.fastmail.com/?STKI=12009945)† and sign up for an account—you’ll need to pick the **Standard** account to be able to use your custom domain.

-      *The FastMail link is a referral link, from me, that will get you 10% off your first year.*
+      *† The FastMail links are referral links, from me, that will get you 10% off your first year.*

       ![](fastmail-package.jpg)